-“It’s Lit” is a new radio show that started Sunday, November 27, 2016, and is airing from 3 to 6 a.m.
-HST on KTUH.org, 90.1FM Honolulu, 91.1 North Shore, and channel 866 on Oceanic Time Warner Cable.
+“It’s Lit” was born on Sunday, November 27, 2016, and airs now from 6 to 9 p.m.
+HST on Wednesdays on KTUH.org, 90.1FM Honolulu, 91.1 North Shore, and channel 866 on Spectrum Digital Cable.
 This radio show features poets, spoken word artists, musical performers, flash fiction and creative nonfiction writers, and more.
 So the lit is literature, ya’ll, and it’s effing lit because it’s awesome.

 The twist to this NPR-sounding show is that writers submit recordings of their work (of themselves reading or performing their work, or a loved one reading or performing their work) with two to four songs that they think ought to play nicely around their works.